irsbugs/guest-account-cleaner/README.md

 ## Adding the Account Cleaning Capability.

-* Log into the Guest account,
+* Log into the Guest account.
+* Use the Firefox web-browser to connect to this github repository.
+I.e.